david-wahlstedt/parse-pcre2/README.md

-- **Abstract syntax**: The current abstract syntax is somewhat a middle ground between two extremes: 1) retaining all information necessary to reconstruct the input string exactly, and 2) keeping the minimal amount of information necessary to match the same set of strings the PCRE2 expression matches.
-The reason for this is a bit
-  arbitrary: it is the first that came into mind.
+- **Abstract syntax**: The current abstract syntax is somewhat a middle ground between two extremes: 1) retaining all information necessary to reconstruct the input PCRE2 pattern exactly as it was given, and 2) keeping the minimal amount of information necessary to match the same set of strings as the given PCRE2 expression matches.
+The reason for this is a bit arbitrary: it is the first that came into mind.
 We would like the constructors to be self documenting, but also not too long.
 Some of the constructors are just copies of the corresponding PCRE2 counterparts, like Unicode script names, where others try to convey what they do, like `Many` for `*`, `Many1` for `+`, and `RepMin Int` for the `{,N}` quantifier.
 Some of the constructors could perhaps be better as records, for instance for character class or lookaround, that have different properties such as being positive/negative, forward/behind, etc.

 - **Higher level functional programming**: Not so much.
 But when we